 While the Iraqi flag will fly in Mosul, who’s will go right below it?
 That time will tell.

-This story originally appeared at Geopolitics Made Super, October 26, 2016.
+This story first appeared at Geopolitics Made Super, October 26, 2016.